jetty/jetty.project/jetty-ee9/jetty-ee9-security/src/test/resources/readme_keystores.txt

 Passwords
 ---------
-All keystores use password: changeit
+All keystores use password: storepwd